 Walk through three different countries, Italy, France and Switzerland.

-Fly to Geneva, transfer independently to Courmayeur, Italy.
-Overnight in a well-appointed four star hotel not far from the pedestrian zone.
+Independently transfer to Courmayeur.
+Overnight in a well-appointed four-star hotel not far from the pedestrian zone.

-Awaken to a delicious French breakfast then depart.
-An early afternoon flight from Geneva may be easily met.
-Private taxi transfers are available too, please inquire.
+Awaken to a delicious French breakfast, then depart.
+An early afternoon flight from Geneva can easily be met.